makma/fingerprintjs.com/content/index/why-fpjs.md

       iconAlt: API and webhooks
       iconTitle: API and webhooks
     - title: GDPR and CCPA compliant
       content: We take online privacy seriously.
-FingerprintJS is intended for fraud detection only - for this use case, no visitor consent is required for compliancy with GDPR and CCPA.
+Fingerprint is intended for fraud detection only - for this use case, no visitor consent is required for compliancy with GDPR and CCPA.
 We never automatically track traffic, and never do cross-domain tracking.